abrahambotros/geocoder/README.md

     2-tuple of `(lat, lng)` or an unstructured dict (even if it has the same `lat` and `lng` keys and values).
 This type of design choice is made throughout the repo.
+    * On a related note, Python 3 type hints are used throughout the codebase, and [mypy](http://mypy-lang.org/) is used for type checking.
 * According to the constraints and nature of the context for this project, third-party libraries are used for receiving input requests and responding to them, but NOT for making the outgoing requests to the actual external